We’ve tested security and customer service seals countless times in our ten years analyzing eCommerce websites. Here’s a little of what we’ve learned:

 - GeoTrust and BizRate seals tend not to impact conversions one way or another

-- BBB, Norton, and McAfee seals are the most likely to increase conversions
+- BBB, Norton, and McAfee trust seals are the most likely to increase conversions

-Norton and McAfee are trusted and well-recognized brands in the digital security market.
+Norton Security (powered by Symantec) and McAfee are trusted and well-recognized brands in the online security market.
 Similarly, BBB is the biggest brand in customer service ratings and has a huge trust factor.

-We’ve learned that the McAfee seal is—at the moment—the most likely to increase conversions and the one we use most on client sites.
+We’ve learned from our research that the McAfee trust badge—at the moment—is the most likely to increase conversions and the one we use most on client sites.
 As you’ll see from our recent tests, in all cases, conversions improved with the McAfee seal and decreased without it.

 Note: Still unsure which security and customer service badges are right for your site?
 Or looking for other ways to optimize your site for conversions?
 Contact us here.